-The summary file contains the results of the installation by the installer or product installation scripts.
-The summary includes the list of the RPMs, and the status (success or failure) of each RPM.
-The summary also indicates which processes were stopped or restarted during the installation.
+The summary file contains the results of the installation by the installer or the product installation scripts.
+The summary includes the list of the RPMs, and the status (success or failure) of each RPM, and information about the processes that were stopped or restarted during the installation.
 After installation, refer to the summary file to determine whether any processes need to be started.